Adir Miller: Standup and television

 Miller's professional career started in 1999, when he appeared in a stand-up comedy series called Domino, alongside Asi Cohen and Guri Alfi, among others.
 Afterwards he appeared in The Domino Effect and in Dudu Topaz's HaRishon BaBidur on the Israeli Channel 2.

 In 2000, Miller started his own comedy show, named Adir Miller after himself.
 He simultaneously appeared as a comedian in Yair Lapid's talk show on Channel 2.
 In 2002, he began hosting his own humoristic talk show called The Adir Evening, which lasted 4 seasons.
 In 2005 he hosted the program Our Movie, and the satire show Culture Hall together with the Ma Kashur trio.

 In 2008 Miller created and co-authored the sitcom Ramzor (lt. "traffic light") with screenwriter Ran Sarig.
 The show was broadcast on Israeli Channel 2.
 In 2010 the series won the Israeli Television Academy Award in the category of "Best Comedy Series" and was also the first Israeli television series to win an International Emmy Award in the Best Comedy category.

+In 2008 Miller created and co-authored the Comedy drama Reset.